Details

 Wolfgang Amadeus Mozart

-Mozart entered the massive Piano Concerto in C Major into his catalog of finished works on December 4, 1786, and probably performed it the next night in Vienna.
-Then, on December 6, he marked another piece as completed, his first symphony in three years.
-Mozart debuted the new D-major symphony on January 19, 1787 in Prague, where he had traveled to see the successful production of his 1786 opera The Marriage of Figaro.
-He had wanted to visit London that season, and may have even begun the symphony in anticipation of such a trip, but the journey stalled when Mozart’s father Leopold refused to provide childcare.
-Fortunately, the less ambitious trip to Prague still proved valuable, with Mozart securing the opera commission that would result in Don Giovanni.
-At a time when Mozart’s star-power in Vienna was waning, he soaked up the adoration he received in Prague, where he is purported to have said, “Meine Prager verstehen mich” (“My Praguers understand me”).
+While in Prague in 1787 to attend a production of The Marriage of Figaro, Wolfgang Amadeus Mozart introduced his first new symphony in three years.
+He had wanted to visit London that season, and he may have begun the symphony in anticipation of such a trip, but the journey stalled when his father refused to provide childcare.
+The less ambitious trip to Prague proved valuable anyway, since Mozart secured the opera commission that would result in Don Giovanni.
+At a time when his star-power in Vienna was waning, Mozart soaked up the adoration he received in Prague, where he purportedly said, “My Praguers understand me.”

 About This Program